 Choosing the right major is always an important step when researching how to become a line trucker.
 When we researched the most common majors for a line trucker, we found that they most commonly earn high school diploma degrees or associate degree degrees.
-Other degrees that we often see on line trucker resumes include diploma degrees or bachelor's degree degrees.
+Other degrees that we often see on line trucker resumes include bachelor's degree degrees or diploma degrees.

 You may find that experience in other jobs will help you become a line trucker.
 In fact, many line trucker jobs require experience in a role such as truck driver.
-Meanwhile, many line truckers also have previous career experience in roles such as warehouse worker or owner/operator.
+Meanwhile, many line truckers also have previous career experience in roles such as driver or heavy truck mechanic.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of truck driver you might progress to a role such as technician eventually.
 Later on in your career, you could end up with the title operations manager.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
 Out of all the resumes we looked through, 61.0% of line truckers listed cdl on their resume, but soft skills such as listening skills and physical strength are important as well.